 If there are more nominees than positions an election will ensue under the following arrangements:

-Each User will have a maximum of six (6) votes to be cast for the preferred candidates (e.g. if there are 7 User nominations, you will vote for the 6 people who you wish elected from within that group), only one (1) vote per candidate.
+Each Shipper User will have a maximum of six (6) votes to be cast for the preferred candidates (e.g. if there are 7 Shipper User nominations, you will vote for the 6 people who you wish elected from within that Shipper User group), only one (1) vote per candidate.

 In addition, there will be a single vote per candidate for the Independent Supplier position.